Will bushfires affect Australian Open tennis? - France 24

 "It's still an open question just whether or not we could still have further periods of intense pollution."

-Jenkins said that so far, Melbourne hasn't seen pollution bad enough to postpone the tournament.
+On Tuesday, air quality monitors recorded pollution at 20 times greater than safe levels in some parts of Melbourne.

-"(But) there is very definitely the threat of fire that could cause significant air pollution in Melbourne if things get worse at any point," she said.
+"There is very definitely the threat of fire that could cause significant air pollution in Melbourne," Jenkins said.

 - What are the health risks? -